 That's why doctors recommend breathing exercises like pursed-lips breathing and diaphragmic breathing to help you train yourself how to empty your lungs more completely when you exhale.
 These can be especially helpful during exercise and physical activity to reduce and prevent shortness of breath.

 It is also important to follow your COPD treatment plan carefully to minimize your symptoms.
-The better you keep your symptoms and breathing under control, the better you can prevent air from getting trapped in your lungs, reduce hyperinflation, and and prevent hypercapnea.
+The better you keep your symptoms and breathing under control, the better you can prevent air from getting trapped in your lungs, reduce hyperinflation, and prevent hypercapnea.

 Some patients with severe emphysema may be eligible for lung reduction surgery if their lungs are significantly enlarged.
 By reducing the volume of the lungs, the surgery makes it easier to push all the air out when you exhale, preventing CO2 retention and making it easier to breathe.

 To learn more about breathing exercises you can practice to improve your COPD, see our previous article on COPD breathing techniques here.

 Believe it or not, the foods that you eat can have a significant effect on CO2 retention in your lungs.
 That's because, whenever your body digests food, it turns it into two main things: energy, and carbon dioxide waste.

 The carbon dioxide waste has to be processed through your lungs so that you can exhale it out of your body.
 Some foods, however, create extra carbon dioxide waste that puts unnecessary strain on your lungs.

 The main culprits for this are foods high in carbohydrates, which create more CO2 waste than other foods when your body breaks them down.
 When you have COPD and your lungs are already struggling to function efficiently, this excess CO2 can be enough to tip the balance in your lungs and cause you to retain too much CO2.